 A student exercising the repeat option must consult the student’s academic advisor and must notify the Office of the Registrar.
 A student may exercise the repeat option at any time prior to graduation and must be enrolled at UK.

-Undergraduate students who have been readmitted after being out of UK for two or more consecutive years may return to UK, take 12 hours or more and earn a GPA of 2.0 or better beginning with their first semester after readmission and request that all of their previous UK work be removed from their GPA.
+Undergraduate students who have been readmitted after being out of UK for two or more consecutive years may return to UK, take 12 hours or more and earn a GPA of 2.0 or higher beginning with their first semester after readmission and request that all of their previous UK work be removed from their GPA.
 The grades will remain on the official transcript with a notation stating the grades are not used in calculating the student’s GPA.
 The dean of the student’s college may allow students to receive credit for certain courses without using the grades in the student’s GPA.

 Academic Bankruptcy may only be used once.